Baltimore, Maryland Defective Medical Device Attorneys

-Smith & Nephew Birmingham Hip Resurfacing & R3 Acetabular System
+Birmingham Hip Resurfacing (BHR) System

 - Severe hip and leg pain

-- Tissue and bone death
+- Tissue and bone damage

-- Pseudotumors around the surgically repaired area
+- Pseudotumors in the area

-When patients are forced to undergo painful and costly revision surgery following the implant of a medical device, the corporations responsible for manufacturing and marketing these defective products must be held accountable.
-If you or a loved one has been injured or required revision surgery following a Smith & Nephew BHR or R3 Acetabular system, you may be entitled to compensation for your pain and injuries.
+When patients must undergo painful and costly revision surgery following the implant of a faulty medical device, the corporations responsible for manufacturing and marketing these defective products must be held accountable.
+If you have been injured due to a defective Smith & Nephew hip implant device, time may be running out to file a claim for damages.